-Here’s how to port-forward with your iPhone hotspot:
+Here’s how to do port forwarding with your iPhone hotspot:

 Port forwarding with an iPhone hotspot is not a straightforward matter.